International Advisory Board

 Philippe is son of Jan and Philippe Cousteau Sr., and the grandson of Captain Jacques-Yves Cousteau.
 As a member of the legendary family, Philippe is continuing the work of his father as CEO of EarthEcho International, a non-profit organization he founded with his sister and mother.
 Philippe serves on the board of directors of The Ocean Conservancy, Marine Conservation Biology Institute, and the National Environmental Education Foundation.
 He is also the advisory board of Discovery Communications Inc.’s Planet Green.
 He holds a master’s degree in history from the University of St. Andrews.

-Actress Bo Derek is a long-time advocate for animal welfare.
-In 2006, she was appointed US special envoy of the secretary of state for wildlife trafficking issues.
+Bo Derek is an American television and film actor and producer.
+Derek is best known for her breakout role in the romantic comedy film 10 and Tommy Boy Bo Derek is a long-time advocate for animal welfare.
+In 2006, she was appointed U.S. Special Envoy of the Secretary of State for wildlife trafficking issues.
 She was also appointed Commissioner of the California Horse Racing Board by the Governor of California and is a spokesperson for the Animal Welfare Institute’s national campaign to end horse slaughter through passage of the American Horse Slaughter Prevention Act.
-Bo also chairs the Department of Veterans Affairs National Rehabilitation Special Events, whose games are designed to help veterans overcome their disabilities through sports and competition.
-She is the founder and president of her pet care business, Bless the Beasts.
-Bo has served as a board member of WildAid since 2006, and joined the WildAid Canada Board of Directors in 2010.
+Bo chaired the Department of Veterans Affairs National Rehabilitation Special Events, whose games are designed to help veterans overcome their disabilities through sports and competition.
+Bo now serves on WildAid’s International Advisory Board.

 Eric Desatnik is the director of public relations at the X PRIZE Foundation.
 Prior to X PRIZE, Eric spearheaded communications efforts at WildAid.
 He founded and programmed the Environmental Film Festival at Yale, and alongside Ryan Reynolds and Scarlett Johansson, served as executive producer of the documentary “The Whale”.
 Eric’s background in the entertainment industry includes positions at George Magazine, Management 360, and BWR Public Relations, where he executed publicity campaigns for clients including Brad Pitt, Adam Sandler, and Sirius Satellite Radio.
 Eric holds a master of environmental management degree from Yale University and is certified as a LEED Accredited Professional by the U.S. Green Building Council.